 We have audited the internal financial controls over financial reporting of P.E.
-Analytics Limited ("the Holding Company") as of March 31, 2023 in conjunction with our audit of the consolidated financial statements of the Holding Company for the year ended on that date.
-Reporting under clause (i) of sub section 3 of Section 143 of the Act in respect of the adequacy of the internal financial controls with reference to financial statements is not applicable to Subsidiary company incorporated in India namely Propedge Valuation Private Limited, pursuant to MCA notification GSR 583(E) dated June 13, 2017.
+Analytics Limited ("the Company") as of March 31, 2022 in conjunction with our audit of the standalone financial statements of the Company for the year ended on that date.